lowl1f3/Gerbera-Script/README.md

 ## About script

-A PowerShell script for Windows that automates installation and configuration of programs
+A PowerShell script for Windows that automates installing and configuring programs

 Supports `Windows 10` & `Windows 11`